microchip-pic-avr-solutions/mclv-48v-300w-an1292-dspic33ck256mp508/README.md

      <p align="left" >
       <img  src="images/motorconnection.png"></p>

 4. Plug the 24V power supply to **connector J1** on the MCLV-48V-300W Inverter Board.
-Alternatively, the Inverter Board can also be powered through Connector J3.
+Alternatively, the Inverter Board can also be powered through connector J3.
       <p align="left">
       <img  src="images/mclvpower.png"></p>

- 5. The board has an onboard programmer **‘PICkit™ On Board (PKoBv4)’** , which can be used for programming or debugging the microcontroller or dsPIC DSC on the DIM.
+ 5. The board has an onboard programmer **PICkit™ On Board (PKoBv4)** , which can be used for programming or debugging the microcontroller or dsPIC DSC on the DIM.
 To use the onboard programmer, connect a micro-USB cable between the Host PC and **connector J16** on the MCLV-48V-300W Inverter Board.
       <p align="left">
      <img  src="images/mclvpkob4.png"></p>